mchellmer/EightBitSaxLounge.Composer/README.md

         - after beats total reset to location 0, beat 1
     - Properties:
         - int Location - current location in measure
-        - int BeatType - note type in time signature e.g. 4 = quarter note
-        - int BeatCount - beats in measure
-        - int Key - 0 = C, 1 = G, 2 = D, etc.
+        - int LastLocation - the last location e.g. a chord should take the last location
+        - int TransitionDuration - when we transition between chords we need to move Location that far
     - Methods:
         - IncrementLocation(int duration) - increment location by note duration
         - ResetLocation() - reset location to 0, beat 1